Carrie Fisher’s Dog Gary Missed Her Memorial But Found A Forever Home

 — Gary Fisher (@realgaryfisher) January 9, 2017

-While initial reports following Carrie Fisher’s death indicated her daughter, Billie Lourd, would take custody of the beloved Gary, last week reports surfaced that Gary had found a new home with Fisher’s longtime assistant Corby McCoin.
+While initial reports following Carrie Fisher’s death indicated her daughter, Billie Lourd, would take custody of the beloved Gary, last week reports surfaced that Gary had found a new home with Fisher’s longtime assistant, Corby McCoin.
 According to People, McCoin and Gary Fisher had developed a strong bond as both frequently accompanied Carrie.
 Gary’s Instagram was full of pictures of him with both Fisher and McCoin.

 Off with their heads!!! ???? #garyinlondon2016 #garyfisher #thelondondungeon #londondungeons